 “Clean code always looks like it was written by someone who cares.”

-Ward Cunningham, the inventor of wikis said
+Ward Cunningham, the inventor of the wiki, added:

 “You know you are reading clean code when every routine that you read is pretty much what you expected.”

-As Uncle Bob himself said:
+As Uncle Bob succinctly put it:

 “Remember that it doesn’t require an awful lot of skill to write a program that a computer understands.
 The skill is in writing programs that humans understand.”

-“Leave the world better than you found it”
+“Leave the world better than you found it.”

 Happy coding!